-Policies & procedures
+Policies and procedures

-We have policies and procedures in order to manage our services safely and effectively.
+We have policies and procedures in place to manage our services safely and effectively.
 We make sure our services keep to them by using internal audit procedures.
-If you want to see a copy of any of our policies, ask your service manager or locality resource co-ordinator.
+If you want to see a copy of any of our policies, ask your Centre Manager.
 Here are the main policies and procedures relevant to our services, with a brief summary of what they cover.